davidgasquez/davidgasquez.com/src/content/blog/2025-06-03-credible-neutral-ai-competitions.md

 As a side effect of using a code platform, we have issues and discussions for participants to raise concerns, problems with the competition, or simply share their approaches or questions while the competition is running.

-If the hosts want it, since we are on a git repository, participants could push their models' code and other people (or GitHub actions) could replicate their results!
-Providing a great platform and framework for encouraging open models and open code to be used.
+If the hosts want it, since we are on a git repository, participants could push (or link with a hash to) their models' code or any other artifacts.
+Anyone then (or GitHub actions) could replicate their results!
+This setup makes a great framework for encouraging open models and open code to be used.

 Finally, having a public record of changes to the code, participants can be rewarded for improving the competition infrastructure.
 This could be ad-hoc, retroactive, or even bounty style (e.g: $500 USDC if you make the leaderboard a website, ...)!